dickloraine/EmbedComicMetadata/README.md

 Use with care, just inserts the calibre cover as "00000000_cover" into the comic archive (previously inserted calibre covers are overwritten).

+### Get image size

+Tries to get the size of the first non cover and non landscape (in case there are double pages, after 9 pages, take that value) image in the comic file in megapixels.

 ## Configuration

 - **Write metadata in zip comment**: This format is used by calibre, if you import comic files and by ComicbookLovers (default: on)